What Online Casino Accepts PayPal?

 Going directly to Vegas or the closest brick-and-mortar casino even seemed like a better option back then.

-Over the years, many alternative payment systems that have expedited the process have emerged, resulting in the rise of online gambling website which takes on PayPal and other methods.
+Over the years, many alternative payment systems that have expedited the process have emerged, resulting in the rise of online gambling website that takes on PayPal and other methods.

 This has eliminated the need for physical real money deposits.